 In rural areas and within the metro area periphery (areas of transition between cities and the surrounding countryside), US, State, and county highways should be improved for bicycling in a context-sensitive manner by providing accommodations based on each roadway's On-Road Bicycle Compatibility Rating (see Chapter 4) with the goal of ensuring all non-Interstate rural roads have a rating of "good" or "moderate" for bicycling based on this methodology.
-In addition, MPOs, RPAs, the Iowa Natural Heritage Foundation, the Iowa Department of Natural Resources, counties, and other agencies should continue expanding multi-use trail systems into the metro area periphery to improve access to lowtraffic rural roads.
+In addition, MPOs, RPAs, the INHF, the Iowa DNR, counties, and other agencies should continue expanding multi-use trail systems into the metro area periphery to improve access to low-traffic rural roads.
 They should also continue to provide intercity trail connections where such connections are logical.
-Using abandoned railroads for rail-to-trail conversions is a great way to connect cities for transportation purposes, provide recreational opportunities, and encourage tourism and economic development.
+Using abandoned railroads for rail-to-trail conversions is a great way to connect cities for transportation purposes. provide recreational opportunities, and encourage tourism and economic development.